vytran1/WeatherAPI/README.md

 # WeatherAPI
-## Goals: After some projects in my school, I realized my backend skills are still weak and have some limitations.
-These think stop at something like CRUD basic, implementing security with type Usernamepassword with spring security integrating with thymeleaf or with spring security providing JWT, implementing social login and I don't know how to cache API with the aim of optimizing performance of the system or implement oauth2 authentication.
-All of these reasons led me to do this project.
+## Goals: After completing several projects in school, I realized that my backend skills were still limited.
+Most of my knowledge stopped at basic CRUD operations, basic security implementations using Spring Security with username/password (integrated with Thymeleaf or JWT), and social login.
+However, I lacked experience in more advanced topics such as caching APIs to improve performance or implementing OAuth2 authentication.
+For these reasons, I decided to build this project.
 ## Project Description
 - This project will provide weather information with four different types which are hour weather, realtime weather, daily weather and full weather in specific location.
 - The architecture used in this project is MVC
 - This project have three sub projects and I will explain functions of these later.
+## Used Technologies
+- Java 21
+- Spring Boot 3.3.2
+- Spring Security
+- Spring Data JPA
+- Spring Cache
+- MySQL Database
+- Swagger tool for writing API Documents
 ## New Features
 - Implementing Oauth2 Authentication with clientId, clientSecret, Registered Server, Authentication Server, Resource Server.
 - Using spring cache to cache result from APIs